Hamza-t/Real-world-Anomaly-Detection-in-Surveillance-Videos-with-CNN-RNN/README.md

-# Real world Anomaly Detection in Surveillance Videos : Pytorch
+# Real world Anomaly Detection in Surveillance Videos with CNN+LSTM : Pytorch
-#PFA_INSAT
+# This is the End of 4th year project at INSAT
+## Goal  : Design and development of a crime forecasting system based on
+the videos of the surveillance cameras.